-

 Location: Online

-On Tuesday, June 20, 2023, World Refugee Day, ICAP’s Grand Rounds webinar series will present The Refugee Crisis: Addressing the Health of Displaced Populations.
+On Tuesday, June 20, 2023, World Refugee Day, ICAP’s Grand Rounds webinar series presented on The Refugee Crisis: Addressing the Health of Displaced Populations.

-Join us to hear experts from ICAP and Columbia University’s Population and Family Health department discuss the health challenges faced by displaced populations.
+At this June Grand Rounds, experts from ICAP and Columbia University’s Population and Family Health department discussed the health challenges faced by displaced populations.
 Limited access to food, water, sanitation, and health services lead to elevated risk of poorer health outcomes among refugees and present unique challenges for public health efforts aimed at these vulnerable groups.
-This presentation will examine the impact of forced displacement on health and present findings from recent studies looking at the intersection of mobility and health outcomes, including findings from the first-ever Population-based HIV Impact Assessment of refugee populations in Uganda.
+This presentation examined the impact of forced displacement on health and presented findings from recent studies looking at the intersection of mobility and health outcomes, including findings from the first-ever Population-based HIV Impact Assessment of refugee populations in Uganda.

 Presented by: